 Our net income and cash flows are subject to volatility stemming from changes in commodity prices and interest rates.
-To reduce the volatility of our cash flows, we have entered into derivative financial instruments related to a portion of our equity volumes to manage the purchase and sales prices of commodities.
+In an effort to reduce the volatility of our cash flows, we have entered into derivative financial instruments to hedge the commodity price associated with a significant portion of our expected natural gas, NGL, and condensate equity volumes and future commodity purchases and sales.
 We are exposed to the credit risk of certain of our counterparties in these derivative financial instruments.
 Our futures contracts have limited credit risk since they are cleared through an exchange and are settled daily.
-We also monitor NGL inventory levels with a view to mitigating losses related to downward price exposure.